Kersh Branz is a professional photographer, artist, and collaborator with 14 years of industry experience.

-In 2017 dancer and choreographer Myles Thatcher, invited Kersh to collaborate on a brand new piece called Otherness for The San Francisco Ballet that explores gender and the effects of binaries in the world.
-Otherness is set to make its world premiere on April 21st, 2018 featuring costume designs by Sylvie Rood, promotional photos by Quinn Wharton, and music by John Adams.
+In 2017 critically acclaimed dancer and choreographer Myles Thatcher, invited Kersh to collaborate on a brand new piece called Otherness for The San Francisco Ballet that explores gender and the effects of binaries in the world.
+Otherness made its world premiere on April 21st, 2018 featuring costume designs by Sylvie Rood, promotional photos by Quinn Wharton, and music by John Adams.
 The podcast, Conversations on Dance, interviewed Myles, Sylvie, and Kersh during a Meet the Artists pre-show talk.
 You can listen to their conversation here: Bonus Episode: Live from San Francisco Ballet's Unbound Festival.

-Kersh is available for work as a photographer, speaker, and artist.
+Kersh is currently available for work as a photographer, artist, or collaborative project.

 O!
 The Oprah Magazine, San Francisco Magazine, A Bicycle Built for Two, Elixher Magazine, GO Magazine, 86 Magazine, SF Weekly, SF Examiner, Offshoot Magazine, INSPIRARE Magazine, Jeanne Magazine, and others.